Media

 FOR JUTARNJI PROGRAM RTS

-Serbia 35 years away from Europe in economy
+Serbia 35 Years away from Europe in Economy

 Are Republic of Serbia and the Western Balkan countries far from the European Union’s standard of living and how many years will it take them to reach it?